 Christ’s loving sacrifice was part of God’s perfect plan and redeemed man from the Fall.
 Even before sin had entered the world, Satan began his assault on truth and attempted to undermine the authority of God.
 In the Garden, he hissed to Eve, “You surely will not die!
 (Genesis 3:4-5) as he tried to convince her that God just didn’t her to be “just like Him.”
 Satan’s tricks have not changed for thousands of generations.
 He still seeks to undermine God’s Word through lies.
 At the core of his efforts is a motivation to divide people from the truth of the gospel, and conquer their soul.
 Contending for the faith pushes back against darkness with the weapons of warfare that Scripture commands we use (Ephesians 6:11-18).

-Standing for the truth about Jesus Christ will forever be the dividing line in religious conflict whether Christians like it or not.
+Standing for the truth about Jesus Christ will cause conflict whether Christians like it or not.
 Jesus Himself explained why this conflict was going to be inevitable for His followers long before any modern apologist had contended for the faith:

 Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man’s enemies will be the members of his household.
 He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.
 And he who does not take his cross and follow after Me is not worthy of Me (Matthew 10:34-38).